-Any evidence of tampering or modification while in the possession of the student will be considered "unprofessional behavior" and will be referred to the Committee on Student Evaluation (COSE).
+Any evidence of tampering or modification while in the possession of the student will be considered "unprofessional behavior" and will be referred to the MSUCOM Spartan Committee Clearinghouse for resolution, per MSUCOM's Common Ground Framework for Professional Conduct or to the Committee on Student Evaluation (COSE).

-Grades are held until all rotation requirements are received.
+Grades are held until all rotation requirements, including evaluation forms, are received.
 Students are required to ensure their rotation requirements are completed correctly.